 SUP is what I’m meant to be doing.
 Stand Up Paddleboarding not Kneel Down Paddleboarding.

-Being a marina there are a few boats puttering out to the sea, so the trick is you need a bit of speed on or you will wobble like a scaredycat.
+There are a few boats puttering out to the sea, so the trick is you need a bit of speed on or you will wobble like a scaredy cat.
 And if a teeny wake is coming your way, point your nose or tail into it and paddle with confidence.

 You can take boards for an hour for $30 or do a yoga or martial arts class for $20 (on your own board).